 Interlink's International Business

-Daniyal Aziz – Recruitment Consultant, International Division
+Daniyal Aziz – head of international, International Division

 I head up the International Division here at Interlink, where we have a team of experienced Consultants specialised in recruiting at Associate and Partner level in Asia, Europe, Middle East, Africa, and the States.
 I started with Interlink in the Administration Department and undertook an apprenticeship in Business Administration alongside my role until becoming a proficient recruitment consultant.
 Throughout my time at Interlink, I have always had a focus on and interest in international jurisdictions.
 My experience has seen me help many Lawyers in Asia with their legal careers.